Eurasian goshawk: Other birds

 Some 21 species of woodpecker have been reported from Eurasian and American goshawk food studies around the world.
-With their relatively slow, undulating flight adult and fledged woodpeckers can easily be overtaken by hunting goshawks, not to mention their habitat preferences frequently put them within active goshawk ranges.
-Most of the widespread species from Europe and North America have been observed as prey, most commonly relatively large woodpeckers such as the 76 g greater spotted woodpecker (Dendrocopos major) and the 176 g European green woodpecker (Picus viridis) in Europe.
-All sizes of woodpeckers available are taken from the 19.8 g lesser spotted woodpecker (Dryobates minor) to the 321 g black woodpecker (Dryocopus martius) in Europe.
+With their relatively slow, undulating flight, adult and fledged woodpeckers can easily be overtaken by hunting goshawks, not to mention their habitat preferences frequently put them within active goshawk ranges.
+Most of the widespread species from Europe have been observed as prey, most commonly relatively large woodpeckers such as the 76 g great spotted woodpecker (Dendrocopos major) and the 176 g European green woodpecker (Picus viridis).
+All sizes of woodpeckers available are taken from the 19.8 g lesser spotted woodpecker (Dryobates minor) to the 321 g black woodpecker (Dryocopus martius).
 In many areas, Eurasian goshawks will pursue water birds of several varieties, although they rarely form a large portion of the diet.
 Perhaps the most often recorded water birds in the diet are ducks.
 All told, 32 waterfowl have been recorded in Eurasian and American goshawks' diet.
-In the Ural mountains, the nearly cosmopolitan 1075 g mallard (Anas platyrhynchos) was third most numerous prey species.
+In the Ural Mountains, the nearly cosmopolitan 1075 g mallard (Anas platyrhynchos) was third most numerous prey species.
 The ducks of the genus Aythya are somewhat frequently recorded as well, especially since their tree-nesting habits may frequently put them in the hunting range of nesting goshawks.
 Similarly, the mandarin duck (Aix galericulata) from Asia may be more vulnerable than most waterfowl at their tree nests.
 Although etymologists feel that the goshawk is an abbreviation of "goose-hawk", geese are seldom taken considering their generally much larger size.
 Nonetheless, four species have been taken, including adults of species as large as the 2420 g greater white-fronted goose (Anser albifrons).
 Adult common eiders (Somateria mollissima), the largest northern duck at 2066 g, have also been captured by goshawks.
 Various other water birds reported as taken include red-throated loon (Gavia stellata) chicks, adult little grebes (Tachybaptus ruficollis), adult great cormorants (Phalacrocorax carbo) (about the same size as a greater white-fronted goose), adult crested ibis (Nipponia nippon), black stork (Ciconia nigra) chicks and five species each of heron and rail.
-Among shorebirds (or small waders), goshawks have been reported preying on more than 22 sandpipers, more than 8 plovers, more than 10 species each of gull and tern, more than 2 species of alcids and the Eurasian stone-curlew (Burhinus oedicnemus), the Eurasian oystercatcher (Haematopus ostralegus) and the long-tailed jaeger (Stercorarius longicaudus).
+Among shorebirds (or small waders), Eurasian and American goshawks have been reported preying on more than 22 sandpipers, more than 8 plovers, more than 10 species each of gull and tern, more than 2 species of alcids and the Eurasian stone-curlew (Burhinus oedicnemus), the Eurasian oystercatcher (Haematopus ostralegus) and the long-tailed jaeger (Stercorarius longicaudus).